Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "city": "Chennai",
 &nbsp;&nbsp;&nbsp; "state": "Tamil Nadu",
 &nbsp;&nbsp;&nbsp; "country": "India"
 }
-> 💡 Also can use your own values here.
+> 💡 Tip: You may replace these values with your own, but ensure they are **hierarchically correct**
-> 💡 Uses the exact same DTO validation rules as creation APIs — including enum validation and required fields.
+> (e.g., the city belongs to the given state, and the state belongs to the given country).

-#### ⚙️ Backend Processing Workflow (High-Density Version)
+#### ⚙️ Backend Processing Workflow
 **1. Authorization & Management User Validation**
 - VExtracts `UserPrincipal` via `@AuthenticationPrincipal`.
 - Uses `UserPrincipalValidationUtils.validateUserPrincipal()` to verify: